syncfusion-content/typescript-docs/TypeScript/DropDownList/Checkbox.md

 ### Visual Mode

 When you enable this option in DropDownList widget, each checked item’s text is appended to the text box in a box model layout.
-This is enabled by assigning **“visualmode”** (string) or **ej.MultiSelectMode.VisualMode** (enum) value to multiSelectMode property.
+This is enabled by assigning **“visualMode”** (string) or **ej.MultiSelectMode.VisualMode** (enum) value to multiSelectMode property.

 {% highlight html %}